imixs/imixs-cloud/management/harbor/README.md

 # Harbor

 [Harbor](https://goharbor.io/) is a secure, performant, scalable, and available cloud native repository for Kubernetes.
 It can be installed using the *helm* tool.

-See the [Registry Install Guide](../../doc/REGISTRY.md) for more information.
+Find more information in the [Harbor Setup Guide](../../doc/REGISTRY.md).

 ## Installation

-Habor consists of several services.
-To make it easy to install Habor the right way you can use `helm`.
+Harbor consists of several services.
+To make it easy to install Harbor the right way you can use `helm`.
 If you have not yet installed helm, follow the install guide [here](../tools/helm/README.md)

 ### Add the harbor helm repository